mapeditor/tiled/README.md

 * In Mac OS X with [Homebrew](http://brew.sh/):
   + `brew install qt5`
   + `brew link qt5 --force`
-* Or you can checkout the QT website: https://www.qt.io/download-open-source/
+* Or you can download Qt from: https://www.qt.io/download-open-source/

 Now you can compile by running: